-The vision of the Village movement is to build communities for a lifetime.
-Some Villages, such as ours, choose an intergenerational model that serves all members of the community.
-Other Villages focus solely on supporting residents who choose to age in place – to continue to live in their homes and communities as long as possible.
-Regardless, all Villages are local, volunteer-led grassroots organizations for which the underlying idea is simple: neighbor helping neighbor.
-Click here for a map of Villages across the country: http://www.vtvnetwork.org/content.aspx?page_id=1905&club_id=691012
+The vision of the Village movement is to build community.
+The concept started in Massachusetts in 1999.
+Some Villages, such as ours, choose an intergenerational model that tries to serve all members of the neighborhood.
+Other Villages focus solely on supporting residents who choose to age at home as long as feasible.